Marco314bis/Discord-Server-With-Tag-Creator/README.md

-# Discord-Server-With-Tag-Creator
+# Discord Server With Tag Creator

+## WARNING: Since May 8, 2025, at 7:00 PM UTC, Discord has removed the ability for new servers to access tags, due to people generating them.
+Therefore, the program will not find any new servers.
+So don't waste time by running it.

-A simple Python program used to automatically create servers with tags, using multiple accounts simultaneously.
+A simple python program used to automatically create servers with tags, using multiple accounts simultaneously.

 You’ll need to install the `curl_cffi` module: